AThakor234/HousePrice_Prediction/README.md

 # California House Price Prediction

 ## Overview:

+* Nearly 17 million people in California (about 44% of the population) rent homes, making it the second-largest tenant population in the US.
+* The average rental price in the State of California is $1,726 with an average apartment size of 1,020 sq.ft.
+* After having a great success in New York and Texas, we have identified a huge market among the first-time homebuyers and investors in California
+* Provide investment guidance by educating the consumers in the long-term asset creation, higher Return on Investment (ROI)

 The goal is to provide cosnsumers the house price prediction and forecasting information estimating the future value of different types of property.
 The overview of the project is to develop a Machine Learning Model to predict the housing prices in the State of California based on the inputs below.

 ## Inputs: